LV2 LiteView2

 What Microsoft says about the Edge Browser Control

-The official Microsoft Support article "Use the Edge browser control on a form, report, or web page" describes the control as available "in Access desktop databases."
+The official Microsoft Support article "Use the Edge browser control on a form" states: "Use the Edge Browser Control to specify a URL and show web pages on a form."
+The article applies to Access for Microsoft 365 and Access 2024 only.
 The documented VBA surface is: Navigate, Refresh, ExecuteJavascript, and RetrieveJavascriptValue methods, plus a LocationURL property and a DocumentComplete event.

 Capability comparison